carpentries/workshop-template/_extras/customization.md

 ## Home Page: Setup

-You should delete the pieces of the `Setup` section related to software you will not be using in your workshop, so that learners don't spend time installing software they don't need.
+You may have to edit the `setup.html` located in the `dc`, `lc` or `swc` folders inside the `_includes` folder that describes the software and data you will **not** be using in your workshop, so that learners don't spend time installing software they don't need.

 ## Setup: Installation tests